MEET OUR TEAM

 HANNAH MILANO, M.Ed

-I graduated from Mills College with a degree in Child Development and Education and then from Cambridge College with a Master’s degree in Mental Health Counseling with a focus on trauma treatment.
-I have previous experience in the mental health field as a Master’s Level Clinician where I have gained experience working with individual adult and adolescent clients, couples, families; and facilitating Parenting Education Program classes.
+Hannah graduated from Mills College with a degree in Child Development and Education and then from Cambridge College with a Master’s degree in Mental Health Counseling with a focus on trauma treatment.
+She has previous experience in the mental health field as a Master’s Level Clinician where she gained experience working with individual adult and adolescent clients, couples, families; and facilitating Parenting Education Program classes.